Tayler Saucedo: Seattle Mariners

 On January 31, 2023, Saucedo was claimed off waivers by the Seattle Mariners.
 Saucedo was optioned to the Triple-A Tacoma Rainiers to begin the 2023 season, but on April 18, he was recalled to the Mariners, spending the rest of the season in the majors.
 He appeared in 52 games with a 3–2 record, one save, and 3.59 earned run average.
 Saucedo replicated his production in 2024, with a 2–0 record, three saves and a 3.49 ERA in 53 games.
 With the Mariners, Saucedo used his changeup as his second pitch, rather than his slider, and also began throwing more sweepers that moved more horizontally than his slider.
 In 2024, the Mariners deployed him almost equally against left-handed hitters, where he continued to show a platoon advantage.

-On November 18, 2025, the Mariners designated Saucedo for assignment.
+Saucedo made 10 appearances for Seattle in 2025, but struggled to a 7.43 ERA with 12 strikeouts across 13 1/3 innings pitched.
+On November 18, 2025, Saucedo was designated for assignment by the Mariners following the acquisition of Alex Hoppe.
+On November 21, he was non-tendered by Seattle and became a free agent.

+Los Angeles Angels

+On December 30, 2025, Saucedo signed a minor league contract with the Los Angeles Angels.
+He was assigned to the Triple-A Salt Lake Bees to begin the regular season, where he recorded a 4.30 ERA with 15 strikeouts across 12 games.
+On May 3, 2026, the Angels selected Saucedo's contract, adding him to their active roster.

 Personal life

 Saucedo was born in Honolulu, Hawaii to mother Tanya and father Andy.
 He has known his stepfather Steve Honn since he was seven years old.
 Saucedo is of Mexican descent.